Mature Masculine

 He uses knowledge as a weapon because not-knowing feels like death.
 He once stood before the infinite and felt small.
 That vulnerability was unbearable.
 So he reduced everything to mechanisms he could control, people to patterns he could predict.

-Watch the Manipulator when his knowledge fails.
-The Dummy emerges—paralyzed, overwhelmed, suddenly unable to act without certainty.
+Watch him when his knowledge fails.
+The Dummy emerges: paralyzed, overwhelmed, unable to act without certainty.
 He doesn't know how to be wise without being in control.
-The Dummy has been driving the manipulation all along.

 Living with the Manipulator Shadow

-The Manipulator shadow emerges when feeling vulnerable, when outcomes seem important, when knowledge provides an advantage.
-The mature Magician asks: "How can I use what I know to serve rather than control?
+The Manipulator shadow emerges when feeling vulnerable, when outcomes seem too important to leave alone, when knowledge and scheming provide an advantage.
+Get honest about motives.
+The Mature Magician asks: "How can I use what I know to serve rather than control?
 How can I empower rather than manipulate?"

 "The basic tool for the manipulation of reality is the manipulation of words."